AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Subprograms
 -----------

-So far, we used procedures a bit, mostly so we have a main body of code to execute, and showed one function or two.
-Those entities belong to a category called subprograms.
+So far, we have used procedures extensively, mostly to have a main body of code to execute, and we have also seen a function or two.
+Those entities are collectively known as *subprograms*.

-There are two kinds of subprograms in Ada, functions and procedures.
-The main useful distinction between the two is that functions return a value, and procedures don't.
+There are two kinds of subprograms in Ada, *functions* and *procedures*.
+The distinction between the two is that a function returns a value, and a procedure does not.

 .. code:: ada